luzvergara93/merakiHomefyReact/README.md

 - Navbar with links to filter the different categories
 - Brings user and logout from the UserContext
 - Brings notification from the NotificationContext
-- Brings setQuantity from the CartContext
+- Brings setQuantity from the CartContext to be able to see the number of products in the cart

 ### ItemListContainer.js